Pupil Premium Funding

 - We have funded intervention programmes for groups of Y3, Y4, Y5 and Y6 children to further develop their reading and writing skills.

-- Out of school, morning or afternoon, booster is run for small groups of 4 to 6 children for reading, writing or maths in all year groups.
+- Out of school, morning or afternoon, booster is run for small groups of 4 to 6 children for reading, writing or maths where necessary.

 - We have employed a full time Specialist Teaching and Learning Assistant for Behaviour as a Behaviour Support Assistant to ensure the learning of all children is not disrupted and the most vulnerable are able to fully access education and make good progress.